Our Team

 Adelina loves birding and believes in the power of outreach to educate people about the importance of birds and conservation efforts as a means of protecting birds and their habitats.

-She has written for the United States and Jordan.
+She has written for the United States and Barbados.

 Poetry & Prose Editor